 Corrective action will be applied as stated below, except in situations that involve faculty or academic administrative employees, which will be addressed according to university bylaws and policies.

-Certain standards of work performance and employee behavior are required of all UNL employees.
+Certain standards of work performance and employee conduct are required of all UNL employees.
 When an employee does not meet the specified standards, corrective action is warranted.

-- Discrimination in the form of sexual harassment, discrimination in the form of prohibited harassment based upon protected status, and discrimination in the form of hostile institutional climate as defined in UNL's "Policy and Procedures on Unlawful Discrimination, Including Sexual and Other Prohibited Harassment."
-(See this policy in Other Policies.)
+- Discrimination in the form of sexual harassment, discrimination in the form of prohibited harassment based upon protected status, and discrimination in the form of hostile institutional climate as defined in the university's "Employee Sexual Misconduct Procedures."

-- Possession by employees of dangerous weapons--concealed or unconcealed--on University property, on the worksite, in University vehicles, or in personal vehicles when on University property shall be a violation of UNL policy.
+- Possession by employees of dangerous weapons—concealed or unconcealed—on university property, on the worksite, in university vehicles, or in personal vehicles when on university property shall be a violation of university policy.
 (A dangerous weapon shall include all guns, and any knives, explosives, or other devices, which in the manner used or intended, are capable of producing death or bodily injury.
 Devices authorized by the Vice Chancellor for Business & Finance and/or provided to employees for purposes of carrying out work responsibilities shall not be deemed dangerous weapons for purposes of this policy.)